dailymotion/vast-client-js/docs/api/vast-parser.md

 ### getEstimatedBitrate()

-Returns the average of the estimated bitrates in bits by secondes.
+Returns the average of the estimated bitrates in kilo bit per secondes.

 #### Example